2022 Tampa Bay Buccaneers season

-The 2022 season was the 34th and final year for longtime Buccaneers Radio Network announcer Gene Deckerhoff.
+The 2022 season was to be the 34th and final year for longtime Buccaneers Radio Network announcer Gene Deckerhoff, however he reversed his decision during the offseason.
 On February 1, 2023, one year exactly after his initial retirement, quarterback Tom Brady announced that he will retire from the league, "for good".

+The Buccaneers attempted an NFL record 751 passes in 2022.